Safety Options for Robotic Systems

 Safety features for robot systems

-Fencing, Arc Glare Shields and Dividers
+Fencing, Arc Glare Shields, and Dividers

-These are the most common safety option.
 Fencing provides a physical barrier that closes off the area around the robot itself, allowing people to see the set perimeter of the work cell or system.
 These cages are several feet tall, and their design depends on the application and how much area needs to be safeguarded.

-Fencing may also be covered with curtains to keep debris from being thrown outside of the perimeter of the work cell or system.
-Some curtains protect against debris and others protect from arc glare.
-The brilliant light present during an arc welding process can cause eye irritation or retinal damage if it is observed for long periods.
-Welding curtains protect your eyes in a way similar to a pair of sunglasses.
-Arc glare curtains, like Wilson Spectra curtains, are available in shades of yellow, orange, grey and brown, and they are usually fixed to the three sides of the work cell fencing.
-This safety option will absorb, filter and scatter the light from the arc weld, reducing the glare and improving the working environment for everyone in a welding shop.
+Arc glare curtains, like Wilson Spectra curtains, are available in shades of yellow, orange, grey, and brown, and are usually fixed to the three sides of the work cell fencing.
+This safety option will absorb, filter, and scatter the light from the arc weld, reducing the glare and improving the working industrial environment for everyone in a welding shop.

 Unlike arc glare shields, which are partially transparent, metal dividers work in a different capacity to protect a worker’s eyes from the impact of arc glare.
-When a 180-degree indexing table is fixed inside the system, it will have a tall, vertical metal divider fixed in the center of the table, which blocks the robot operation from the operator.
-This not only protects the eyes from arc glare, but also weld spray.
+When a 180-degree indexing table is fixed inside the system, it has a tall, vertical metal divider fixed in the center of the table, which blocks the robot operation from the operator.
+This not only protects the eyes from arc glare, but also from weld spray.

 Robot Area Scanner safety feature